oveleon/contao-glossary-bundle/README.md

 ### Creating glossaries and terms

-The contao glossary bundle uses archives (glossaries) and glossary items (terms) similar to the Contao-News-Bundle.
+The Contao Glossary Bundle uses archives (glossaries) and glossary items (terms) similar to the Contao-News-Bundle.

 1. Set up a redirect page for glossary items

-2. Create a glossary archive in **Glossaries**
+2. Create a new glossary archive in **Glossaries**

    ![](https://www.oveleon.de/share/github-assets/contao-glossary-bundle/backend/Glossaries.png)